vtexdocs/help-center-content/docs/tutorials/en/setting-up-vindi-gateway.md

 subcategory: 3tDGibM2tqMyqIyukqmmMw
 ---

-Vindi is a payment gateway with PCI certification, which guarantees the security of the data transacted by it.
-Currently, it processes payments made with credit cards, bank slips and Paypal.
+At VTEX, it is possible to integrate with the Vindi payment provider.
+With this provider, your store can make sales through the credit cards, bank slips and Paypal.

-To set Vindi up, follow the steps below:
+To configure Vindi, follow the steps below:

-## Setting up Vindi gateway affiliation
-1. Enter the __Payments__ module.
-2. Click __Settings__.
+1. In the VTEX Admin, go to __Store Settings > Payment > Providers__, or type __Providers__ in the search bar at the top of the page.
-3. On the __Gateway Affiliations__ tab, click the __+__ button.
+2. On the providers screen, click the `New Provider` button.
-4. Click the __Vindi__ connector.
+3. Type the name __Vindi__ in the search bar and click on the name of the provider.
-5. Fill in the registration fields with the data provided by Vindi (_Application Key_ and _Application Token_ fields).
+4. Fill in the __Application Key__ and __Application Token__ fields with the data provided by Vindi.
-6. Click __Save__.
+5. Click `Save`.

-## Setting up the payment condition

-After following the steps above, Vindi will be configured in your store.
-Thus, while you're registering a payment condition, this gateway will be available in the __Process with affiliation__ field (provided that the payment methods are compatible with Vindi).

-To learn how to set up payment conditions, visit [this Help article](/en/tutorial/how-to-configure-payment-conditions).
+To configure the payment methods to be processed by Vindi, access [Configuring Payment Conditions](https://help.vtex.com/en/tutorial/how-to-configure-payment-conditions--tutorials_455#).

+To set special conditions on payment methods, go to [Configuring payment special conditions](https://help.vtex.com/en/tutorial/special-conditions--tutorials_456#).

+After following the indicated steps, Vindi provider may take up to 10 minutes to appear at your store's checkout as a payment option.